storesafe/cordova-sqlite-storage/README.md

 where MYPLATFORM is `android`, `ios`, or `wp8`.

+Here is a posting how to get started on Windows without the Cordova CLI tool: http://brodybits.blogspot.com/2015/03/trying-cordova-for-android-on-windows-without-cordova-cli.html

 ## Easy install with Cordova CLI tool

     npm install -g cordova # if you don't have cordova